0LNetworkCommunity/documentation/docs/validators/restore.md

 ---
 sidebar_position: 3
 sidebar_label: "Restore"
-description: 'Restore and sync the OL Network database to the current state'
+description: 'Restore and sync the 0L Network database to the current state'
 ---

 # Restore